 {\it The random variable~$X$ takes values in a subset of~$\mathbb{R}$, the densities~$f_1$ and~$f_{2}$ have the same support, and $\frac{f_{2}}{f_{1}}(\cdot)$ is an increasing function on the support of the densities.}

-This property covers a large class of exponential family distributions.
+This property covers a large class of exponential-family distributions.
 For example, it is satisfied for location models with a log-concave density.
-It is also satisfied for the chi-square location model where~$f_{2}$ and~$f_{1}$ are, respectively, a standard chi-square and a non-central chi-square densities.
+It is also satisfied for the chi-square location model, where $f_{2}$ and $f_{1}$ are, respectively, standard chi-square and noncentral chi-square densities.
 We refer the reader to \cite{butucea2023variable} for more details about the MLR property.

 More precisely, under the MLR property we can calibrate the oracle procedure based on observations of $X$ and without prior knowledge of $f_{1}$ or $f_2$.
-For the Neyman Person testing problem, the optimal procedure under MLR is given by
+For the Neyman--Pearson testing problem, the optimal procedure under MLR is given by

-where $\tau_1,\tau_2 $ are such that
+where $\tau_1,\tau_2$ are such that